6dec3fb8/pycarproject/Readme.md

 misc.RPiGPIOinit([GPIO.some_naming_mode])
 ```

-To get the contour data, you need first prepare an queue `import queue`,
+To get the contour data, you need first prepare an `queue.Queue`(better limited length),
 and an event object `threading.Event` to send the **EXIT** message to the thread.

 When getting data from the queue, **Be careful to catch the `queue.Empty` exception!**